guardian/kcl-pekko-stream/README.md

 eventually causing the system to run out of memory.

 ## Consumer Configuration
-The Kinesis Consumer `ConsumerConfig` can be configured via HOCON configuration, which is common for Akka projects
+The Kinesis Consumer `ConsumerConfig` can be configured via HOCON configuration, which is common for Pekko projects
 ```hocon
 com.contxt.kinesis {
   consumer {